gianlazz/gianlazz.github.io/_drafts/_posts/exploring-angular-graphql-mentor-manager.md

 * For collaboration we'll be using Github
 * TravisCI.org for continuous integration
-* We'll also be using TravisCI  forcontinuous deployment from the master branch to a free Heroku vm for hosting
+* We'll also be using TravisCI for continuous deployment from the master branch to a free Heroku vm for hosting